Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Introduction

 In this way, the hyperbolic inverse mean curvature flow inherits some of the flexibility of the weak Euclidean theory of Huisken--Ilmanen, while retaining enough regularity, after a finite waiting time, to admit a detailed asymptotic analysis.

 The main results of this paper are threefold.
 First, we adapt Aleksandrov reflection to the level set formulation of expanding curvature flows in hyperbolic space and derive graphical and Lipschitz estimates for viscosity solutions that remain outside a fixed geodesic ball (Theorems~\ref{thm: Lipschitz bound} and~\ref{thm: gradient bound}).
 Second, for inverse curvature flows with general admissible speed functions \(F\), we combine these estimates with Harvie's weak IMCF theory \cite{Harvie2024} and Gerhardt's smooth analysis \cite{Gerhardt2014} to perform an asymptotic analysis (Theorem~\ref{thm: Reg}).
-This shows that weak solutions become star-shaped, and if the solution is additionally smooth, it converges exponentially fast to an umbilic hypersurface at infinity.
-Third, in the non-compact case of properly embedded hypersurfaces whose asymptotic boundary consists of a single point, we introduce a horospherical version of Aleksandrov reflection that yields global graphical and gradient bounds over a horosphere (Theorem~\ref{thm:gradup}).
-Moreover, we show that, for a large class of curvature functions, the property of lying between two horospheres is preserved under the flow.
-This is achieved by a careful choice of barriers.
-Finally, in the specific case of the inverse mean curvature flow, we can apply Allen's theory \cite{Allen} on the asymptotic behavior to deduce long-time existence and convergence to a limiting horosphere (Theorem~\ref{thm:NonCompact}).
+This shows that weak solutions become star-shaped, and if the solution is additionally smooth, it converges exponentially fast to an umbilic hypersurface at infinity.\\ Third, in the non-compact setting of properly embedded hypersurfaces whose asymptotic boundary consists of exactly one or two points, we introduce a horospherical (resp.\ cylindrical) version of Aleksandrov reflection.
+This yields global graphical representations and gradient bounds over a horosphere (Theorem~\ref{thm:gradup}) and over a cylinder (Theorem~\ref{thm:grad2pts}), respectively.
+In the one-point case we further show that, for a large class of curvature functions, the property of lying between two horospheres is preserved along the flow; this is achieved through an explicit construction of barrier hypersurfaces (Theorem~\ref{thm:upbar}).
+For the inverse mean curvature flow we combine these estimates with Allen's asymptotic theory~\cite{Allen} to deduce long-time existence and convergence to a limiting horosphere (Theorem~\ref{thm:NonCompact}).
+In the two-point case we obtain a cylindrical analogue of the spherical-barrier argument: if $\Sigma_0$ lies outside a hyperbolic cylinder $\mathcal C(s_-)$, then $\Sigma_t$ stays outside an explicit expanding cylinder $\mathcal C(s_-(t))$ with $\sinh s_-(t)=e^{t/n}\sinh s_-$ (Theorem~\ref{thm:cylbar}); consequently, $\Sigma_t$ becomes a global graph over the cylinder $\mathcal C(\bar s)$ after a finite waiting time $T=n\log(\sinh\bar s/\sinh s_-)$ (Corollary~\ref{cor:graph-after-T} and Theorem~\ref{thm:NonCompact2pts}).
+Long-time existence of the two-point flow and the existence of an asymptotic profile remain open; the obstruction is discussed in Remark~\ref{rem:open-2pt}.